 The following show how the conjunction that is used.

-The conjunction that introduces that-clauses which are subordinate clauses.
+The conjunction that introduces a that-clause which is a subordinate clause.
 A subordinate clause cannot stand on its own as a complete sentence.

-The part of the above sentence in bold is a that-clause.
-We cannot use it as a sentence.
+(That part of the above sentence in bold is a that-clause.
+We cannot use it as a sentence.)

-Wrong because it is a subordinate clause, also called a dependent clause.
+(Wrong because it is a subordinate clause, also called a dependent clause.
 It must be joined to a main clause to make a complete sentence.
-The main clause in the above sentence is It is quite likely.
+The main clause is It is quite likely.)

 A that-clause can come at the beginning of a sentence as the subject or at the end of a sentence as the object.

-We can leave out that wherever it may appear in a sentence but not if it is at the beginning.
+We can leave out that wherever it may appear in a sentence but not if it is at hte beginning.

-Each is a pair of words which together are used as a conjunction:
+Each is a pair of words (conjunction + that) which together is used as a conjunction.

-1. providing/provided that = on the condition that; if.
+1. providing/providing that = on the condition that; if.
+That in these two sentences can be omitted.

 - We will be there early providing that we can catch the first train.